 1. Connect all Devices to the Internet

-Make sure that both your tablet and your Google Home based speaker are online and connected to the Internet.
+Firstly, make sure that both your tablet and your Google Home based speaker are online and connected to the Internet.

 2. Turn Bluetooth ON

-Do this on the source device that you’re pairing with the Google Mini (in our case, we’re pairing from an iPad Air), and assure that you see the “Now discoverable as” message, as shown next.
+Secondly, do this on the source device that you’re pairing with the Google Mini (in our case, we’re pairing from an iPad Air), and assure that you see the “Now discoverable as” message, as shown next.

-3. Next, Run the Google Home App
+3. Next, Run the Google Home App to Continue with Google Home Pairing

-On our iPad, this app appears on the third home page, as pictured next.
+Thirdly, on our iPad, this app appears on the third home page, as pictured next.

 The Google Home app home screen then displays, as pictured next.